Luthey-Schulten-Lab/Workshop_2024/DNA_model/README.md

 ```
 Viewing and editing of the example files will be done within this terminal window.

-## Important!!
+## Typical Workflow:
+The general workflow for running **btree_chromo** is as follows:
+1. Prepare an input file (*directives.inp*) containing the directives to be executed by the binary tree program.
+Lines beginning with '#' are ignored.
+2. Prepare any auxiliary input files needed for the chosen directives.
+3. Run with: `./btree_chromo (some location)/(some name)_directives.inp`

+**Important!!**

-We will henceforth refer to the terminal running the container as "**Apptainer terminal**", and the teminal for viewing and editing files as the "**Editor terminal**".
+We will henceforth refer to the terminal running the container as "**Apptainer terminal**", and the teminal for viewing and editing files, such as directives files, as the "**Editor terminal**".

-## Modeling Replication States
+## 1. Modeling Replication States
 In this section, you will learn how to represent replication states, including nested theta structures, with a binary tree model.

 In **Editor terminal**,